Consular Guard: Origins

 The Consular Guard traced its origins to the various units in charge of the security of the legislative and executive bodies created during the French Revolution.
-The first of these units was a company of the Provost Guard of the Royal Household raised at the start of the Revolution in 1789 to provide security to the deputies of the National Assembly, which was renamed as the Guard of the National Assembly on 20 June 1789.
-A decree issued on 10 May 1791 changed its name to the National Gendarmerie, and another on 15 May renamed it as the Grenadier Gendarmes of the National Assembly.
-In 1792, the company became responsible for protecting the National Convention, and was commonly referred to as the Guards of the Convention (gardes de la Convention).
+The first of these formations was the company-sized Garde de la prévôté de l'Hôtel, formed at the start of the Revolution to provide security to the deputies of the National Assembly; it was renamed the Garde de l'Assemblée nationale on 20 June 1789.
+A decree from 10 May 1791 changed its name to Gendarmes nationaux, and another from 15 May renamed it the Grenadiers gendarmes près la représentation nationale.
+In 1792, the company became responsible for protecting the National Convention, and was commonly referred to as the "Guards of the Convention" (gardes de la Convention).

-On 26 October 1795, the National Convention was replaced by a bicameral legislature, and the unit was renamed as Guard of the Legislature (Garde du corps législatif), comprising 1,200 men selected by the French Directory.
-A Guard of the Directory (Garde du Directoire) was also raised that year.
-On 28 November 1799, eighteen days after seizing power in the Coup of 18 Brumaire and establishing the Consulate, Bonaparte reorganized both units into the Consular Guard.
-The new formation also included Bonaparte's Corps of Guides, who had served under him since the Italian campaign of 1796–1797.
-Within the Consular Guard, the Guard of the Legislature became the Foot Grenadiers (grenadiers à pied), while the Corps of Guides became the Mounted Chasseurs (chasseurs à cheval).
-On 2 December 1799, Bonaparte appointed Divisional-general Joachim Murat as commander-in-chief and inspector of the Consular Guard, with Chef de brigade Jean-Baptiste Bessières as second-in-command.
+On 26 October 1795, the National Convention was replaced by a bicameral parliament, and the guards became the "Guard of the Legislature" (Garde du corps législatif), comprising 1,200 men selected by the French Directory.
+A "Guard of the Directory" (Garde du Directoire) was also established that year.
+On 28 November 1799, eighteen days after seizing power in the Coup of 18 Brumaire and establishing the Consulate, Bonaparte reorganized both units into a new "Consular Guard".
+In addition to the previous guard formations, the new unit included Bonaparte's corps of Guides, who had followed him since the Italian campaign of 1796–1797.
+Within the Consular Guard, the Guard of the Legislature became the Foot Grenadiers (grenadiers à pied), while the Guides became the Mounted Chasseurs (chasseurs à cheval).
+On 2 December 1799, Bonaparte appointed General Joachim Murat as commander-in-chief and inspector of the Guard, with General Jean-Baptiste Bessières as second-in-command.